 Do Student Loans Cover All Tuition?

-Private student loans may extend further, but they often come with higher interest rates and stricter repayment terms.
-Families should compare options carefully before borrowing beyond what is needed.
+Private student loans may extend further because lenders can set higher limits, but they typically come with higher interest rates, fewer repayment protections, and stricter credit requirements.
+Families should compare federal borrowing options first before considering private loans.

-If aid doesn’t meet tuition, contact your school’s financial aid office.
-Ask about additional scholarships or grants, or appeal if your financial situation has changed.
+If aid falls short, contact the school’s financial aid office directly.
+Ask about institutional grants, outside scholarships, or a professional judgment appeal if your family’s financial situation has changed since you filed.

 Why Aid Amounts Vary by School

-Aid depends on residency, school type, and tuition.
-Public universities often charge lower rates for in-state students, while private schools may cost more but offer stronger aid programs.
-Families should compare both tuition and the total cost of attendance.
+Aid depends on residency, school type, and posted tuition.
+Public universities charge lower rates for in-state students, while private schools often list higher tuition but offer stronger institutional aid programs, sometimes covering full demonstrated need for admitted students.

 Understanding the Student Aid Index (SAI)

-The Student Aid Index (SAI) measures a family’s need.
-It replaces the Expected Family Contribution.
-A lower SAI means higher eligibility for need-based aid.
+The Student Aid Index measures a family’s ability to contribute toward college and replaced the older Expected Family Contribution.
+A lower SAI signals greater financial need and higher eligibility for need-based aid.

 What FAFSA Doesn’t Cover